 So that's exactly what I did.

 Earlier this year, a Reddit user, nct1234, shared a before-and-after photo showing the difference pre– and post–stretch mark treatment.
 She treated just one leg to gauge efficacy—and the results were startling.
-I knew I had to try it, if not purely as research in unprecedented results.
+I knew I had to try it, if not purely as research due to the unprecedented results.
 My stretch marks reside in the exact same place as hers, along the inside of my upper thighs.

 So what did she do?
 She derma-rolled the skin on her thighs using a one-and-a-half-millimeter roller and applied hyaluronic acid serum before she began.
 You probably already know about derma-rollers for your face (it helped our wellness editor get rid of her under-eye bags), but here's the gist: A derma-roller is a tool comprised of many tiny needles which, when rolled against your skin, create micro-injuries.
 This, in turn, sends collagen and elastin production into overdrive to compensate as it heals—leaving your skin tighter and plumper than it was beforehand.